A Framework for LLM Agent-Assisted Network Management with Human-in-the-Loop

 * Action Types: These specify whether a given operation is permitted

-* Rule List: A rule governs access control by specifying the content
+* Rule List: Each rule governs access control by specifying the

-and operations a task agent is authorized to handle within the
+content and operations a task agent is authorized to handle within

-This module must enforce explicit restrictions on the actions an LLM
+This module MUST enforce explicit restrictions on the operations an

-is permitted to perform, ensuring that network configurations remain
+LLM agent is permitted to perform, ensuring that network

 3.3.3.
 Feedback Module